 Dentists are licensed and regulated by the Dental Board of California (877) 729-7789

 Dental practices that receive payments from certain types of government programs, such as Denti-Cal, Healthy Families, Medicare or electronic health records incentive (“meaningful use”), must comply with the nondiscrimination rules of the Affordable Care Act Section 1557.
 This notice must be posted in a facility where patients may easily see it.
 This notice also must be prominently posted on the dental practice website, if the practice has a website.
 An abbreviated notice must be included in significant publications.
 See "Nondiscrimination Requirements Under the Affordable Care Act (Section 1557)."

 Businesses with nine or more employees must provide “clear and reasonable warning” prior to exposing any person to a chemical on the Proposition 65 list.
-Several chemicals used in dentistry, for example mercury, nitrous oxide and chloroform, are on the list.
-Refer to “Proposition 65 Noties & FAQ” for more information and to download the required warning notices.
+Several chemicals used in dentistry, for example, mercury, nitrous oxide and chloroform, are on the list.
+Refer to “Proposition 65 Notices & FAQ” for more information and to download the required warning notices.

 In areas where X-ray machines are operated, post a sign or signs that state: CAUTION X-RAY

 When you refer a patient to an organization in which you, or your immediate family, has a significant beneficial interest, you must disclose this interest in writing to the patient and must advise that the patient may choose any organization for the purpose of obtaining the service ordered or requested by you.
 Such disclosure and advice also must be provided if you charge, bill or otherwise solicit payment from a patient on behalf of an organization in which you, or your immediate family, has a significant beneficial interest.
 Disclosure requirements can be met by posting a conspicuous sign or by providing the patient with a written statement.